Moral Theology

 The Cardinal Virtues

-Prudence, Justice, Fortitude, and Temperance - the foundation of moral life
+Prudence, Justice, Fortitude, and Temperance form the architectural framework of moral excellence

 The Virtue Architecture Pattern